 (1.5 - 2.0 hour workshop)

 Recent incidents of hazing on college campuses and in military organizations have elevated attention paid to hazing as a high-risk issue that must be addressed.
-Join a nationally recognized hazing prevention expert in a reality based conversation about hazing as a risk issue that students need to understand is not acceptable.
-Using current research the facilitator will help students better understand the unintended consequences of hazing, strategies for eliminating hazing practices as well as sustaining as a non-hazing organization and opportunities for the student voice to inform hazing prevention efforts on college campuses.
+This program offers participants the ability to join a nationally recognized hazing prevention expert in a reality based conversation about hazing as a risk issue that students need to understand is not acceptable.
+Using current research the facilitator helps students better understand the unintended consequences of hazing, strategies for eliminating hazing practices, as well as sustaining, as a non-hazing organization and opportunities for the student voice to inform hazing prevention efforts on college campuses.

 Let's Talk Values!

 “Focus on your Values” is often a suggested solution for engaging members in improving chapter operations and yet for students leading chapters and councils this task can be more difficult than it seems.
-Facilitator will provide an interactive session during which students will learn how to engage their chapter or community in meaningful dialogues about what values “look like” in action.
-Learn how focusing values conversations on what your chapter or community is supposed to look like instead of what it cannot look like will improve operations and increase involvement from membership.
+In this program (workshop or stand-alone program) the facilitator will provide an interactive session during which students will learn how to engage their chapter or community in meaningful dialogues about what values “look like” in action.
+This session allows participants to learn how focusing values conversations on what your chapter or community is supposed to look like instead of what it cannot look like will improve operations and increase involvement from membership.
 Strategies for getting the chapter or member’s voices into the room and actively engaged in advancing values-based experiences will be provided.

 (1.25 - 1.5 hour session)

-Participants will learn how to provide a reality-based description of the current fraternity/sorority experience as well as what a healthy experience looks like.
-Students will also learn how to empower new members to make choices that reduce personal risk while upholding the values of their perspective chapters.
+Participants will learn how to provide a reality-based description of the current fraternity/sorority experience as well as what a healthy experience looks like for their new members.
+Participants will also learn how to empower new members to make choices that reduce personal risk while upholding the values of their perspective chapters.
 Content will be provided on the following issues: hazing, alcohol and other drugs as well as sexual assault.

 This workshop can be utilized for new member educators, recruitment officers, council leaders or a specific chapter that is seeking to improve their new member education process.